LamJingJie/TextAI/README.md

 ## Introduction
 - This tool is used to process images and generate related texts and summaries.

+##
+- Kept at low temperature (0.3) to ensure reprodability of img description.
+Too high it may start halucinating and generate gibberish

 ## Initialization
 Navigate to the parent folder and run the following commands: